angl-dev/angl-dev.github.io/index.markdown

 I am supervised by [Prof. David Wentzlaff](https://www.princeton.edu/~wentzlaf/) who leads the [Princeton Parallel Group](http://parallel.princeton.edu/).

+My research spreads across VLSI design methodology, reconfigurable architecture, heterogeneous integration, hardware acceleration, and programming models for heterogeneous/reconfigurable architectures.
+I enjoy building chips so as to validate and evaluate my ideas with high fidelity.
+I am also an advocator of open-source hardware/research platforms as they increase research creditability/reproducibility and encourage community-wide collaboration.

 **I am on the job market this year.
 You can find my latest CV [here](/assets/pdfs/CV.pdf).**

 <!--